 First, in Terminal, run

 This should produce a list of physical disks and their partitions/slices.
 Look for the new partition identifier that was just created in step 1.
+Obviously this identifier will be different depending on the specific disk layout, number of disks, slices, etc. Also, needlessly to say, be very careful in finding the correct identifier for the partition.
+Erasing the wrong partition will be quite unfortunate.

 In my case, disk0s2 was the main macOS APFS partition, disk0s3 was the main Boot Camp partition (type was “Microsoft Basic Data”), and disk0s7 was the newly created partition from step 1.
+Again, YMMV.

 At this point, run